 What are we doing about it?

-The ACLU of Kansas is leading the way in this state in not only defending the right to vote, but expanding voters’ rightful access to participate in democracy.
+The ACLU of Kansas is committed to defending and expanding the right to vote in our state.
 We continue to find ways to work with allies to boost voter turnout and civic engagement in Kansas.
-Read more about our Let Kansas Vote! campaign.